TubaAdrienn/SZFM_2020_2_Softies/documentation/functional_specification.md

 	* The user is redirected to a new page, which contains a description of the game's rules.
 	* By clicking on the "Back" button, the user is able to go back to the greeting page to choose from another game.
 	* By clicking on the "Play" button:
-		* The user is able to choose wether it wants to play against AI or another player.
+		* The user is able to choose wether it wants to play against TicTacToe or another player.
 			* After the mode is chosen, the user is able to start playing the game.
 		* The score of the player should be displayed while playing the rounds.
 		* The winner should be displayed at the end of the rounds.